 In her spare time (when she’s not busy preparing lessons and planning classroom activities) she loves to be involved in art, photography, reading, and writing.
 She coauthored and illustrated Wordwatch, a book for teens about shmirat halashon, and is in the process of authoring and illustrating additional publications.
 Aside from working on books, she runs various ongoing digital art projects.
 Sari loves to use her creativity and imagination to educate, entertain, and inspire.
 She’s excited to be part of the Naaleh team.

 Mrs. Ricki Kurtz has taught English and Social Studies at Yeshivat Noam for the past 12 years, where she has continuously utilized innovating and exciting educational methodologies.
 As technology has evolved, she has incorporated new activities into the curriculum to continue to motivate her students to be successful.
 In addition to her classroom teaching, Mrs. Kurtz serves as the Learning Management System (LMS) Coordinator for Yeshivat Noam.
 In that capacity, she has trained faculty to effectively use the LMS system, helped parents and students utilize the LMS system effectively, and provided ongoing professional development.
 In addition, she participated in a two year mentoring program focusing on blended learning through the Avi-Chai and Better Lessons partnership and a year-long grant focused on providing enrichment for students.

 Mrs. Kurtz received a B.A. in Elementary Education from Stern College for Women and a Masters in Literacy from Fordham University.
 She holds certifications in Childhood Education & Literacy.

 Mrs. Kurtz lives in Bergenfield with her husband and 4 children.
-She is so excited to be joining the Naaleh family!
+She loves being part of the Naaleh family!

 Mrs. Shana Leben